yairgalili/mcp-python-code/solution.md

 # Improvements
 different model - maybe QWEN
+different evaluation
+1) like spider dataset in text2SQL
+2) model do the comparison between the answers

-different evaluation - like spider dataset in text2SQL different RAG - graph rag, if you do not get the right content
+different RAG - graph rag, if you do not get the right content